Marriage if Divorced

 It might be that, as an alternative to marriage in church, you would wish for a blessing of marriage after a civil ceremony.
 This is preferred by some people, but not others.

-From the point of view of my own openness with you whilst we discuss these issues, it is important to state that I have myself been divorced and re-married.
-I, in fact, elected for a blessing in church after a civil marriage but am equally open to the possibility of re-marriages in church.
 In common with my church councils I am very committed to enabling people to re-marry in church, provided the issues mentioned above feel properly resolved and other aspects of the requirements for any marriage, such as the law relating to residence are fulfilled.

 On a very practical note, and by Law, before I can marry someone who has been divorced I need to have a sight of the Decree Absolute.